packetchaos/navi/README.md

 All Vulns and All Assets are downloaded into a SQLLITE database named navi.db.

  Most of the API calls nessessary to make Navi work require access to your all of the available data.
-Tenable.io has a 5000 record limit so Navi_pro.py utilizes the Export API.
+Tenable.io has a 5000 record limit so Navi Pro utilizes the Export API.

  The data will not be updated until you run the update command.
 Keep this in mind when adding elements to Tenable.io like Tags.